Deng Yujiao incident: Arrest and investigation

-Cause celebré, censorship, and interference
+Cause célèbre, censorship, and interference

 The case was popularized on the internet by a blogger, Wu Gan, resulting in a groundswell of support from Chinese citizens angry about corruption and poor behavior by Communist Party officials.
 Some supporters regarded her as a "national hero" for defending herself.
 In mid-May, supporters in Beijing held a street protest with the slogan "anyone could be Deng Yujiao."
 Some bloggers distributed T-shirts with political slogans referencing the case.
 Over four million posts had been made about the case by mid-June 2009.

 Following the popularization of the case, Meng Jianzhu, minister of the Ministry of Public Security of the People's Republic of China, allegedly told his deputy to disregard public opinion on the case, especially that of bloggers, stating "We should arrest those that need to be arrested, and execute those that need to be executed."

 On 22 May, Beijing censors and the State Council Information Office ordered websites to adhere to official statements about the case, remove user-generated posts or polls about it, and dilute any coverage with other news.
 The original blogger, Wu Gan, had his blog shut down by censors.
 On 26 May, officials shut down television and internet access in Yesanguan, officially as a precaution against lightning strikes.
 Journalists attracted by the online furor were denied access to the town at police checkpoints, and some reported being assaulted.

 Interference with lawyers

 Two lawyers from Beijing, Xia Lin (夏霖) and Xia Nan (夏楠), took on the case pro bono in mid-May.
-On the weekend of May 23, local officials announced that Deng Yujiao's mother had fired them.
+On the weekend of 23 May, local officials announced that Deng Yujiao's mother had fired them.
 The lawyers denied being fired and alleged that the announcement was part of a cover-up.

 On 25 May 2009, they lodged an official complaint against one of the attackers, Huang Dezhi at the Badong police station.
-On May 30, the lawyers announced that they were leaving the Badong area, alleging that local officials had meddled deeply with the case following their official complaint.
+On 30 May, the lawyers announced that they were leaving the Badong area, alleging that local officials had meddled deeply with the case following their official complaint.
 According to the lawyers, "Our hotel rooms were bugged, our movements in the town were closely watched by many plain-clothes police, and reporters were beaten or forced to leave".